Death by boiling: Asia

 In 16th-century Japan, the semi-legendary Japanese bandit Ishikawa Goemon and his son were boiled alive in the 1590s by Toyotomi Hideyoshi.
 In 1675, a Sikh martyr called Bhai Dayala was boiled to death in Delhi after he refused to convert to Islam.
 He was put into a cauldron full of cold water which was then heated to boiling point.
 Sikh scriptures record that Dayala recited the Japji of Guru Nanak and the Sukhmani of Guru Arjan as he died.

+Americas

+Thomas Ewbank relates in his 1856 book Life in Brazil that he was told of an enslaved Afro-Brazilian being publicly boiled to death by a plantation owner as punishment for acts of insubordination.

 Modern times

-According to InSight Crime, of the 31,000 people killed by militants of Shining Path in Peru between 1980 and 2000, some were murdered by boiling.

-The government of Uzbekistan under Islam Karimov has been alleged to have boiled suspected terrorists.
+The government of Uzbekistan under Islam Karimov (1991–2016) has been alleged to have boiled suspected terrorists.